 In carrying out the oversight responsibilities of the Bishop, it has long been the policy of the Fairbanks Diocese that excess deposits of Parish Churches should be pooled for investment and management purposes.
 This allows the Parish Churches to obtain a greater return than they would be able to get if they separately invested their funds and also allows for more professional management of the funds.
-Historically, the Parish Churches' funds that were sent to CBNA as custodian and manager were deposited and invested through an investment portfolio account that was segregated from other funds.
-Also, the Parish Churches and other related entities, such as

-FCA who participated in the program, were guaranteed a certain rate of return on their investments.
+Historically, the Parish Churches' funds that were sent to CBNA as custodian and manager were deposited and invested through an investment portfolio account that was segregated from other funds held and administered by CBNA.
+Also, the Parish Churches and other related entities, such as FCA who participated in the program, were guaranteed a certain rate of return on their investments.
 The excess earnings were held in reserve in order to ensure that in times when the investments did not generate the guaranteed rate of return, there would be funds to cover the return to be paid.
 However, any funds in excess of the guaranteed return and not needed for reserves were to be paid to CBNA.
 Over the years, that reserve had built up to approximately \$1,294,629.55 as of June 30, 2006.

-Approximately two years ago, Bishop Kettler requested that CBNA, the Finance Council of the Fairbanks Diocese and Parish administration explore whether there was another mechanism for investment of their excess funds that might better serve the Parishes.
+Approximately two (2) years ago, Bishop Kettler requested that CBNA, the Finance Council of the Fairbanks Diocese and Parish administration explore whether there was another mechanism for investment of their excess funds that might better serve the Parishes.
 As a result, the Catholic Trust of Northern Alaska ("CTNA") was formed with George R. Elliott Jr., James Haselberger, Frederick A. Villa, Fr.
-Ross Tozzi, Harold Esmailka, Norman E. Schmidt and Bishop Kettler, as Trustees.
+Ross Tozzi, Harold Esmailka, Norman E. Schmidt and

+Bishop Kettler, as Trustees.
 Each Parish with deposits signed Settlor Statements, among other things, agreeing to the terms of the CTNA and instructing CBNA to transfer of the investments from the Parish deposit accounts to CTNA.
 This work was completed in October 2007, even though the establishment of the CTNA and discussion regarding the manner in which the CTNA would operate, were ongoing since sometime in 2005.
 As both Bishop Kettler and finance director Deacon Bowder have testified, the establishment of the CTNA was simply to provide a better way for the Parish Churches' funds to be invested and managed.

 None of the reserves were transferred to the CTNA, but instead were paid to and used by CBNA.
 CBNA provides administrative assistance to the Trustees for which it will receive a fee of approximately \$7,500 to \$10,000 annually.
-As discussed above, the Committee has filed an Adversary Proceeding seeking to avoid the initial transfer of funds to the CTNA as a fraudulent transfer under 11 U.S.C. § 544 or 548 or as preference under 11 U.S.C. § 547.
-CBNA disputes these allegations.
+As discussed above, the Committee filed the Avoidance Action Adversary Proceeding seeking to avoid the initial transfer of funds to the CTNA as a fraudulent transfer under 11 U.S.C. § 544 or 548 or as preference under 11 U.S.C. § 547; however, as a result of the agreements embodied in the Third Amended Joint Plan, the Avoidance Action Adversary Proceeding will be dismissed with prejudice on or before the Effective Date.

-C. CBNA and the Fairbanks Diocese's Response to the Sexual Abuse Crisis
+C. CBNA's and the Fairbanks Diocese's Response to the Sexual Abuse Crisis

-Immediately after the victims of sexual abuse began to come forward in the Fall of 2002, CBNA and the Fairbanks Diocese, under Bishop Kettler's leadership, have worked uncompromisingly to provide a safe environment in the programs, Parishes and missions throughout the geographic territory of the Fairbanks Diocese.
+Immediately after the survivors of sexual abuse began to come forward in the Fall of 2002, CBNA and the Fairbanks Diocese, under Bishop Kettler's leadership, started working and have continued to work uncompromisingly to provide a safe environment in the programs, Parishes and missions throughout the geographic territory of the Fairbanks Diocese.